TheButlah/TheButlah/README.md

 I also like to dance and go bouldering.

 ## Hire Me 🔥

-I build you something awesome, in exchange for money.
-It's a win win :)
-You can contact me at [rjbutler.main@gmail.com](mailto:rjbutler.main@gmail.com).
+**I'm actively seeking job opportunities** - I will build you something awesome, in exchange for money.
+It's a win win :) You can contact me at [rjbutler.main@gmail.com].

-Please note that I am currently prioritizing positions in which the majority of time is spent writing Rust.
+Please note that I am currently prioritizing Rust roles.

 If you would like to support my open source projects, you can fund me at [ko-fi].